Most internet users are familiar with avatars.

 - Gravatars require no additional plugins.

-- Gravatars are visually portable across the web.
-You don’t need to manage user accounts or edit user images, to allow people to use Gravatars on your site.
+- Gravatars are portable across the web.
+You don’t need to manage user accounts or their images, to allow people to use Gravatars on your site.

-The step-by-step tutorial below explains how to set up and use Gravatars.
+Complete the step-by-step tutorial below to learn how to set up and use a WordPress Gravatar.

-How To Add Gravatars To Your WordPress Blog – Tutorial
+How To Add Gravatars To WordPress – Tutorial

 Sign in with your WordPress.com account details …

-If you don’t have a WordPress.com account, you can create one on the site …
+If you don’t have a WordPress.com account, you can register for one on the site …

 Once you have verified and set up your account, follow the instructions to complete your profile, and choose the email address and image you want to associate with your Gravatar.